ddot121/game_outcome_lol_proj/README.md

-# ADC
+# ADC Role Relevancy Project
-Is ADC in League of Legends a dead role?
+A personal project by Donnie Aikins assessing the role of ADCs in League of Legends (Summoner's Rift)

 # League of Legends
 League of Legends (LOL) is a MOBA developed by Riot Games.